vsaddr-github/triplets/README.md

 Here is approximate workflow

-Supoose SD card with images (card is locked as R/O) is mounted as E: drive
+Suppose SD card with the images is mounted as E: drive.
+The card's switch is in R/O mode for the safety of the pictures The destination folder where images will be placed is defined in awk script.

 # In DOS window run: